faithanalog/pagerradio-pi/README.md

 with the amplitude inverted.

 Here is an example command using ffmpeg and sox to convert an audio file so that it can be broadcast properly.
-This is the same method used by encode.sh
+This is the same method used by encode.sh.

     ffmpeg -i <input> -af 'volume=-0.75' -f wav - \
         | sox -t wav - <output> speed 0.991